danielbodnar/awesome-stars/README.md

 - [asyncapi/spec](https://github.com/asyncapi/spec) - The AsyncAPI specification allows you to create machine-readable definitions of your asynchronous APIs.
 - [statelyai/xstate](https://github.com/statelyai/xstate) - State machines and statecharts for the modern web.
 - [upgundecha/howtheyaws](https://github.com/upgundecha/howtheyaws) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world use Amazon Web Services (AWS)
+- [smeijer/unimported](https://github.com/smeijer/unimported) - Find and fix dangling files and unused dependencies in your JavaScript projects.
 - [tsedio/tsed](https://github.com/tsedio/tsed) - :triangular_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code mo
 - [webinstall/webi-installers](https://github.com/webinstall/webi-installers) - Primary and community-submitted packages for webinstall.dev
 - [charmbracelet/glamour](https://github.com/charmbracelet/glamour) - Stylesheet-based markdown rendering for your CLI apps 💇🏻‍♀️
 - [vkarampinis/awesome-icons](https://github.com/vkarampinis/awesome-icons) - A curated list of awesome Web Font Icons
 - [RatanShreshtha/DeepThought](https://github.com/RatanShreshtha/DeepThought) - A simple blog theme focused on writing powered by Bulma and Zola.
+- [goadesign/model](https://github.com/goadesign/model) - Create your software architecture models and diagrams in Go.
 - [kubewarden/policy-server](https://github.com/kubewarden/policy-server) - Webhook server that evaluates WebAssembly policies to validate Kubernetes requests
 - [adnanh/webhook](https://github.com/adnanh/webhook) - webhook is a lightweight incoming webhook server to run shell commands
 - [asyncapi/markdown-template](https://github.com/asyncapi/markdown-template) - Markdown template for the AsyncAPI Generator